ferrelltan/MktA-Project/index.md

 ### The Scraper

 We can utilize reddit data to illustrate certain trends in the userbase.
 There is a great number of data you can pull via the PRAW package.
-These are separated into 3 different types: subreddits, posts and comments.
+These are separated into 3 different types:

+- Subreddits
+- Reddit Posts
+- Post Comments

 For the purposes of this analysis, we will be focusing on user posts.
 Under these posts, there are a variety of different attributes we can retrieve; this ranges from attributes like post scores, upvote (like/dislike) ratio and others.

 We can set up the scraper to scrape posts in the different 'subreddits' (message boards/forums) dedicated to specific fields.
 In this case, we will be using the subreddit 'all', which serves as the front page of reddit where posts with the highest metrics (i.e. comments, upvotes) or the fastest traction (i.e. high number of comments in a short time span) in a given time period appear from across all of the different subreddits.
 This serves as a way to gauge reddit data as a whole, though the caveat remains that some subreddits - particularly controversial or R18 ones - are typically prohibited from appearing in r/all.
 Furthermore, since this subreddit only accounts for posts with the highest metrics or fastest traction, this may not capture reddit as a whole.
 Either way, we can easily substitute the subreddit we wish to scrape from by replacing 'all' by a given subreddit.